Rathbone Brothers raises capital for acquisitions

 The company said it will place 2 million shares - or around 4 percent of its market capitalisation - on Wednesday in an offer run by broker Canaccord Genuity.

-Rathbones also said it will buy the UK private client investment management business of Taylor Young Investment Managament for up to 10 million pounds, adding 337 million pounds in assets under management.
+Rathbones also said it will buy the UK private client investment management business of Taylor Young Investment Management for up to 10 million pounds, adding 337 million pounds in assets under management.

 "We expect to see more acquisition opportunities in the private client industry in the next few years.
 Raising capital now will give us the flexibility to take advantage of these opportunities as they arise," Chief Executive Andy Pomfret said.